Experts Guide (I-P)

 Professor of History

-Chairperson of Department of History and Political Science
+Chairperson of Department of History, Politics and International Studies

 • Early American and Native American history